Kovekser/warehouse_reports/README.md

 # warehouse_reports
 Service genereates CSV reports from JSON input.
 Has 3 endpoints:
 - creates delayed tasks on report generating
-- checking generating process status
+- checks generating process status
-- downloading report to harddrive
+- downloads report to harddrive

 Technologies: Python, Sanic, Celery (RabbitMQ worker + PostgresSQL backend) Service is a part of microservices architecture of Warehouse application.
 Communicates with other microservice via REST client.